com-480-data-visualization/Cartarail/README.md

 It will display a link to open in your web-browser to see the vizualization which looks like the following:

 ![Prototype Website](assets/image.png)

-The red dots are the original location of the cities and the black one are the locations adjusted for the travel time from Lausanne.
+The red dots are the original location of the cities and the black one are the locations adjusted for the travel time from Lausanne at 16:20 on Apr 17.
 The gray lines are the springs used in the layout.

 ## Milestone 3 (30th May, 5pm)